-- Forty years after Black-Scholes there is no consensus on how to model cash dividends! - Cash dividends mean that the observed stock price can not follow geometric Brownian motion (GBM). - A dividend (pricing) model is defined by the SDE of the underlier. - In a vanilla context the question is how to combine the stochastic part of underlier evolution (e.g. who follows GBM?) with... - Three types of dividends: - A dividend yield used to model borrow cost - Cash dividends how most dividends are actually paid - Discrete proportional dividends - Most firms use blending scheme to transition from cash dividends on short end to proportional dividends in long term. - Proportional divs are also useful in times of extreme uncertainty (market-wise or name-specific).
+- Forty years after Black-Scholes there is no consensus on how to model cash dividends! - Cash dividends mean that the observed stock price can not follow geometric Brownian motion (GBM). - In a vanilla context the question is how to combine the stochastic part of underlier evolution (e.g. who follows GBM?) with... - Three types of dividends: - A dividend yield used to model borrow cost - Cash dividends how most dividends are actually paid - Discrete proportional dividends - Most firms use blending scheme to transition from cash dividends on short end to proportional dividends in long term. - Proportional divs are also useful in times of extreme uncertainty (market-wise or name-specific).
 E.g. during 2008 crisis.